MicrosoftDocs/Viva/WorkplaceAnalytics/MyAnalytics/Use/MyA-Adoption/Indiv-adopt-sustain-change.md

 Here are some suggestions for how to use MyAnalytics to change habits as a team:

- * Select a few “Habit playbooks” and do them together.
+ * Select a few [Habit playbooks](Adopt-Habit-playbooks.md) and do them together.
 Turn it into a friendly competition.
 For example, schedule a quick team check-in for the end of the month, and hand out prizes to anyone who can show that they spent zero hours multitasking in meetings during that month.
- * Share the Learning modules with the full team and carve out time during team meetings to discuss them.
+ * Share the [Learning modules](Adopt-Learning-Modules.md) with the full team and carve out time during team meetings to discuss them.
 These discussions can help you identify habits to experiment with and select new team collaboration norms.
  * Try the [MyAnalytics Team Behavior Change Program](Team-adopt-intro.md).